 In special circumstances, observations that cannot be supported with the warm IRAC AOT may be executed with Instrument Engineering Requests (IERs).
 The longest continuous observation executed during the cryogenic mission was ~ 70 hours.
+Long staring observations that in the past used IERs (i.e. extrasolar planets) should now use AORs with a PCRS Peak-Up.
+IERs are not longer needed for these observations.
 Due to the SSC resources required to support the creation and execution of IERs, these observations will be approved in a limited number of cases and only for very highly ranked science programs.
 The principal investigator for any program that requires the generation of IERs should consult with the SSC well in advance of submitting the proposal.